Tips for Planning Your Project

 Heritage Properties: Property listed on the Inventory of Historic Resources in Edmonton will require submission of additional information; see Zoning Bylaw Section 14.12 — Municipal Historic Evaluation.
 All proposed demolitions of buildings on the Inventory are vetted through the Heritage Conservation Unit prior to the issuance of the Development Permit.
 This process involves contact with City Council to determine if the City will intervene to formally protect the building from demolition.
 Contact email@example.com for more information.

-Development Permit Notification Signs: The notification signs are mandatory for the demolition of residential structures in mature and established neighbourhoods; excluding accessory structures (sheds/garages) in the rear yard that are not visible from the street.
+Development Permit Notification Signs: Notification signs are mandatory for the demolition of residential structures in mature and established neighbourhoods, except accessory structures (sheds/garages) in the rear yard that are not visible from the street.

 for additional information on onsite signage.

 Utility Location: Even small excavations can lead to unintended consequences!
-Alberta One-Call or 1-800-242-3447 provides a no-fee utility line marking service.
+Click-Before-You-Dig or 1-800-242-3447 provides a no-fee utility line marking service.

 Natural Gas Service Line Management: A charged natural gas line struck during demolition may cause inconvenience and/or serious harm to persons and property.
 Demolition permit issuance follows primary line cutback confirmation, if applicable, by ATCO Gas.
 Arrangements for disconnect can take time so do not delay contacting them.

-Secondary gas lines (For example, between house and detached garage) must be properly managed; these are usually not ATCO property or responsibility.
+Secondary gas lines (like those between a house and detached garage) must be properly managed; these are usually not ATCO property or responsibility.
 Contact a gasfitter or search ‘Edmonton utility locate service’ for private line location and disconnection.

-Asbestos Management: Anyone demolishing a building shall first ensure that any asbestos-containing materials with the potential to release fibres have been dealt with as per Alberta Occupational Health and Safety (OHS) regulations.
+Asbestos Management: Anyone demolishing a building shall first ensure that any asbestos-containing materials with the potential to release fibres have been dealt with per Alberta Occupational Health and Safety (OHS) regulations.
 OHS provides guidance and administers oversight of asbestos remediation.
-Except for:
+An Asbestos Project Notification must be submitted to Occupational Health and Safety (OHS) where applicable, except for:

-Detached garages, carports or accessory structures built entirely of wood, metal or plastic with NO interior wall covering, cavity or attic fill, and NO exterior stucco or brick cladding (attach an interior and exterior photo to the application), and
+Detached garages, carports or accessory structures built entirely of wood, metal or plastic with NO interior wall covering, cavity or attic fill, and NO exterior stucco or brick cladding (attach interior and exterior photos to the application for permit), and

 Structures built after 1990

 Arrangements for bulk sampling and asbestos removal can take time, so contact a consultant early in the planning process.
-Demolition Permit will not be issued until every structure to be demolished is determined to be clear of asbestos.
+A demolition permit will not be issued until every structure to be demolished is determined to be clear of asbestos.

 Residential Construction Guide: We recommend you review the